IaC Supports Efficient, Secure, Compliant IT infrastructure

 Continuous Integration/Continuous Delivery (CI/CD)

-Today, CI/CD goes beyond application code changes, automating not only the continuous integration of the software but also the delivery of infrastructure, supporting systems and requirements for running and maintaining the application.
-Successful continuous delivery requires not only the successful automated delivery of an application but also:
+Modern CI/CD extends beyond application code changes, automating not only the continuous integration of software but also the delivery of infrastructure, supporting systems, and requirements for running and maintaining the application.
+Successful continuous delivery demands not only the automated delivery of an application but also:

-- All environments (Dev, Pre-Prod and Prod) are updated and remain
+• All environments (Dev, Pre-Prod and Prod) are updated and remain in-sync

 Compliance Testing

-Top IaC security testing solutions define policies as code and provide continuous visibility into compliance status across all systems and teams.
-They ensure audits are continuous, consistent and quick across heterogeneous IT estates.
+Top Infrastructure as Code (IaC) security testing solutions establish policies as code, offering continuous visibility into compliance status across all systems and teams.
+They guarantee ongoing, consistent, and rapid audits across diverse IT environments.

-- Test the state of everything – from files, packages, users on a server to security groups on cloud resources
+• Evaluate the status of all elements, from server files, packages, and users to security groups on cloud resources

-the desired state as defined in the policy
+• Identify violations by comparing systems' actual state with the desired state outlined in the policy

-- Understand security and compliance status of systems through detailed reports and planned remediation measures
+• Comprehend security and compliance statuses of systems through comprehensive reports and proposed remediation actions

-- Scale policies across distributed systems and continuously test systems
+• Extend policies across distributed systems and conduct continuous testing

-IaC testing also allows security and compliance policies to be defined as standardized code making it simpler to ensure endpoints within organizations are always secure and conform to regulatory and industry standards.
+IaC testing also allows for defining security and compliance policies as standardized code, simplifying the process of ensuring organizational endpoints are consistently secure and adhere to regulatory and industry standards.

-With Compliance as Code, IaC helps enterprises achieve compliance in several ways.
-On the DevOps front, IaC solutions help developers build apps quickly and compliantly.
-IaC solutions change the way security and DevOps teams test and vouch for software, moving from complex manual processes with spreadsheets and even large paper binders holding documentation and tracking assessments, to error-free automated code.
-This executable code represents controls that developers can build into their toolchain and workflows.
+Leveraging Compliance as Code, IaC assists enterprises in achieving compliance in various ways.
+In the DevOps sphere, IaC solutions aid developers in rapidly and compliantly building applications.
+IaC solutions transform how security and DevOps teams test and verify software, transitioning from intricate manual processes involving spreadsheets and extensive documentation to automated, error-free code.
+This executable code embodies controls that developers can integrate into their toolchains and workflows.

-Meanwhile, compliance scanning can assess formal regulatory compliance, diagnose emerging or recurring security concerns and define compliance standards that suit your enterprise’s unique systems and needs.
-Compliance reports can then identify compliance issues, security risks and outdated software.
+Simultaneously, compliance scanning can evaluate formal regulatory compliance, detect emerging or persistent security issues, and establish compliance standards tailored to your enterprise's unique systems and requirements.
+Compliance reports can then pinpoint compliance challenges, security risks, and outdated software.